KCL-BMEIS/OOP/week1.md

 ![:right 60%](images/new_folder.png)

 We need to start by creating a folder to store our code
-- we can use the Windows File Explorer (or Finder on macOS), then navigate to this folder using the command-line
+- We can use the Windows File Explorer (or Finder on macOS), then navigate to this folder using the command-line